TaTo30/vue-pdf/docs/index.md

 sidebar: true

 title: Home
-titleTemplate: PDF viewer for Vue 3
+titleTemplate: PDF component for Vue 3

 hero:
   name: VuePDF
-  text: Render PDF pages in your website
+  text: Render PDF pages on your website
-  tagline: easy-to-use component for rendering PDF pages in a dynamically and customizable way
+  tagline: An easy-to-use component for rendering PDF pages in a dynamically and customizable way
   image:
     src: /logo.png
     alt: VuePDF